jakmeier/bouncy-feet/bouncy_instructor/coordinates.md

 # 2D Skeleton Projections (exported)

 To draw a 2D projection of the skelton, x-y angles are computed and length contraction factors.
 This allows simple 2D drawing in JS code.
+Angles are in [0, 2*PI), clockwise, starting at the positive x-axis.

 The 2D projection reverses the azimuth normalization.